Headers¶

 Role Mappings¶

 The Gateway can add additional roles to users based on their existing roles.
-This is configured in the roles-mappings.yaml
+This is configured in the roles-mappings.yaml file:

 georchestra: